potternate/Valet-Website/README.md

 # Valet Website for Precision Parking
-A Website I designed for a Valet Company using html, css, and js.
+This is a website I designed for a Valet Company using html, css, and js.

 Old Website - precision-parking.com